deluan/contentful-migrate/README.md

 ### down

+***ATTENTION**: As noted in the [CMS as Code article](https://www.contentful.com/r/knowledgebase/cms-as-code/#how-to-get-started), "in real-world situations there is often no real way to down migrate content without resorting to backups".
+Even though we agree with that assertion, we still think there is value in having a `down` function to make it easier to develop and debug the `up` migration scripts (when you're are working on a dev/test space), as it makes it easy to revert your changes and try again, without resorting to any manual intervention.*

 Migrates down to a specific version or just the last one if filename is not informed.
 This will roll back applied scripts for the specified content-type from the specified space.